mjl-/mox/README.md

 	./mox version

-Mox only compiles for/works on unix systems, not on Plan 9 or Windows.
+Mox only compiles for and fully works on unix systems.
+Mox also compiles for Windows, but "mox serve" does not yet work, though "mox localserve" (for a local test instance) and most other subcommands do.
+Mox does not compile for Plan 9.

 You can also run mox with docker image `r.xmox.nl/mox`, with tags like `v0.0.1` and `v0.0.1-go1.20.1-alpine3.17.2`, see https://r.xmox.nl/r/mox/.
 Though new